fssrepository/myscoutee-old/README.md

    After meeting with each other they can re-prioritize themselves, hence the priority graph will be improved.
 (AI) Business model is less dependent on subscription fees and more dependent on affiliate systems and individual event organizers. (e.g.: Booking.com)
    When you want to create an event, then you call people based on mutual priority instead of inviting individually. (who you met before on any random event -> hence you are not new to each other, or your level 1 connections)
+   It's not a typical dating site, as even job site or any other site can use the algorithm and technic.
+   (even in this project you can rate for events, not only for people)
 2) Some menu has been commented out, as functionality needs to be fixed. (don't remove)
 3) Some documentation is under docs folder and in the entity files.